cif/redux-fusion/README.md

 access store from root `<Provider>` context, convert state to a `state$` observable and subscribe a wrapped component's props via `mapPropsStream()`.
 See [recompose's Observable utilities](https://github.com/acdlite/recompose/blob/master/docs/API.md#observable-utilities) for more details.

-Effectively, this just wraps ``mapPropsStream()` in another function with signature `($state, dispatch)` giving a "fuser" bi-directional reactive programing capabilities.
+Effectively, redux-fusion simply wraps `mapPropsStream()` in a function with the signature `($state, dispatch)`.
+This grants the "fuser" function bi-directional reactive programing capabilities and access to redux's dispatch.

 It looks like this: